 Other map-making programs on the market can be a chore to use.
 It just feels too much like work.
 MapForge intends to make map-making fun!
 Because if you aren’t having fun, you’re doing it wrong.

 The initial inspiration for this project came from using commercial mapping tiles for tabletop RPGs.
 I found that the tiles themselves looked fantastic, but that the actual act of putting together a map layout, particularly for large layouts, was painstaking and rather tedious, even though I happen to be well-versed with a professional image editing program (Photoshop).

 So I decided to create an easy-to-use computer program that would be the best possible tool I could dream up for the task of stitching together pre-made map tiles and and then populating them with decorative elements (e.g., furniture, treasure, debris, etc.) to suit a GM’s particular needs.
-I’m calling the program MapForge.
-It is intended to allow anyone, regardless of their art skills (or lack thereof), to create gorgeous, hi-resolution battlemaps.
+It is intended to allow anyone, regardless of their art skills (or lack thereof), to create gorgeous, high-resolution battlemaps.

 Who Is MapForge For?

-MapForge is for any GM who wants to create a drool-worthy tactical-scale battlemap for any genre of RPG.
+MapForge is for any GM who wants to create drool-worthy tactical-scale battlemaps, hex-tile area/regional maps, or isometric maps for almost any genre of RPG.
 It’s also suitable for tabletop miniature games and wargames.

 What MapForge Isn’t

 Have you tried other mapping software and been frustrated with the learning curve and/or the results?
 That may be because the software tried to be too many things, and ended up not excelling at any one thing.